Miss LA Chinatown

-Miss Los Angeles Chinatown (洛杉磯華埠小姐) 2020 is Corrie Chan.
+Miss Los Angeles Chinatown (洛杉磯華埠小姐) 2026 is Victoria Yip.
 The pageant was started in 1963.

 Overview

 The program is sponsored by the Chinese Chamber of Commerce of Los Angeles.
-Miss and Mr. Chinatown will be responsible to select an organization(s) that is related to the cause they want to benefit for their year of reign.
+Miss Los Angeles Chinatown will be responsible to select an organization(s) that is related to the cause they want to benefit for their year of reign.
 Together with the support of the CCCLA, they will be responsible to design a brand calendar for the year of events they will personally lead the court to participate in, to support that organization in a direct and impactful manner.
-Miss and Mr. Chinatown will be responsible for launching an online blog hosted on the CCCLA website, where they can reflect on their charitable work, promote and educate the public about their cause, and rally support of the Chinese American community.
+Miss Los Angeles Chinatown will be responsible for launching an online blog hosted on the CCCLA website, where they can reflect on their charitable work, promote and educate the public about their cause, and rally support of the Chinese American community.
 Miss Chinatown and her court attend many events during the year, including the annual Golden Dragon New Year Parade.

 History

 The pageant was started in 1963.
-In addition to the queen, four princesses are chosen each year.
-In previous years, there were also a Miss Firecracker, Miss Personality, Miss Friendship, Miss Teen Chinatown, and Miss Chinese New Year.
+In addition to the queen, four princesses and one Miss Friendship are chosen each year.
+In previous years, there were also a Miss Firecracker, Miss Personality, Miss Photogenic, Miss Teen Chinatown, and Miss Chinese New Year.